ruggeri/tech-notes/algos/concurrency/lock-free-algos.md

 thread, you might not be able to use the object yet in another thread because the invariants may not have been restored yet.

+Thread safety is necessary whenever there are multiple threads, even if there is only one "execution unit", because the OS can preempt a thread and switch to another

 One way to provide thread safety is through _locking_, also called _mutual exclusion_.
-Coarse-grain locking can ensure safety, but it may prohibit parallel use of the datastructure.
+Coarse-grain locking can ensure safety, but it may prohibit parallel use of the data structure.
 Finer grained locking might improve breadth of parallel use, but introduce the possibility of _deadlock_ (a form of "liveness" failure).